Create Barcode Signature in Java – Update PDF Barcodes

 Issue 3: Performance Degradation with Large Documents

-Symptom: Processing slows down significantly with PDFs over 50 pages.
+Symptom: Processing slows dramatically for PDFs over ~50 pages.

 BarcodeSearchOptions options = new BarcodeSearchOptions();